jonbrownorg/jobrown.io/_posts/2025-01-03-dealing-with-the-automox-secure-token-with-macOS.md

 - $4 variable == The Policy ID of the automox install package policy.
 This is outlined in Step #1.
 You can get the Policy ID in the URL bar of the Policy, its a numerical value.
 - $5 variable == The known administrator username with a secure token already.
 Its important to know that this must already have a secure token.
 - $6 variable == The known password for the known administrator with secure token already.
+- $7 variable == The Automox Key that you use to activate and associate your agent to your instance.

 This script is in my [Github Repo](https://github.com/jonbrown21/Automox-macOS-Secure-Token) feel free to comment, contribute and post issues with it there.